or

 Thankfully, labels like Coach and Strathberry are now utilizing recycled materials and plant-based leathers, and reworked vintage clothing brands are gaining traction.

-We believe thrift flippers and upcycling designers are the future, so we spoke to Maddie West of Sloppy Seconds, a New York City-based androgynous upcycled clothing brand, and Brooke Karasack of Controlled Chaos, an Instagram-based upcycled festival wear brand.
+We believe thrift flippers and upcycling designers are the future, so we spoke to Maddie West of Sloppy Seconds, a New York City-based androgynous upcycled clothing brand, and Brooklyn Karasack of Controlled Chaos, an Instagram-based upcycled festival wear brand.
 Read on to learn about their missions as responsible creatives.

 These interviews have been edited and condensed for length and clarity.